Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 ### Calling Component Lifecycle Methods

-This section is the migragation reference for tests that:
+This section is the migration reference for tests that:

 - call any component lifecycle event (`shouldComponentUpdate`, `componentWillUnmount`, `componentWillReceiveProps`, etc)